stratacommons/stratacommons.github.io/docs/organizer_admin_faq/custom_fields.md

 You may now add your custom data for individual units using the directory service.

 The list of units in the directory only shows public custom fields.
-In order to see protected fields, an authorized user has to go to the unit's details using the edit function.
+In order to see protected fields, an authorized user has to go to the unit's details.

 ![update](custom_fields/protected.png)